nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Editing the data file

 CSBook data are saved as an encrypted JSON file `[JAR file location]/data/csbook`.
-Users are highly advised to not edit the data file directly.
+Users are thus highly advised to not try editing the data file directly and only manipulate data through the commands provided.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If there are changes to the data file that makes its format invalid, CSBook will discard all data and start with an empty data file on the next run.